Services

 Nikon AXR Confocal + TIRF

 The Nikon AXR is a point scanning confocal built around the inverted Ti2E microscope.
 The large 25 mm field of view and resonant scanner are optimized for rapid imaging of samples.
 The DUX-VB confocal detector features 4 sensitive GaAsP detectors that can be flexibly configured for a range of dyes via spectral detection.
 6 laser lines provides a range of excitation options for a variety of fluorescent dyes.
 In addition to confocal microscopy, the system has an iLAS2 illumination module for TIRF imaging.
 This device can perform simultaneous TIRF imaging and photostimulation.
 TIRF, widefield, and transmitted light images are collected on a Photometrics Prime 95B sCMOS camera.
-The instrument is located in the Biology and Physics Building (BPB), room G05D.
+The instrument is located in the Biology Physics Building room G05D.

 Specifications